hayderalhatemi/draivi-landing/README.md

 # Loan Landing Page

 A modern, responsive landing page for applying for a loan online.
 Includes an animated hero section, real-time loan calculator, dynamic countdown timer, responsive form with validation, and a mobile-friendly hamburger menu.
-Hosted with GitHub Pages.

 ###  Run Locally